-While still in the OFC, the Australians beat the world record of the largest win at the international level, when they beat American Samoa 31-nill.
+While still in the OFC, the Aussie team beat the record of the largest win at the international level, when they beat American Samoa 31-nill.
 I know, it was American Samoa, but still, 31-nill?!

 Babadook, Coming for Sure

-With great characters arc, great locations and sounds, The Babadok present an eerie atmosphere that helps enhance the horror experience portrayed in the life of this single mother and her young son.
+The characters and performances coming together with the great locations and sounds present an eerie atmosphere that helps enhance the horror experience portrayed in the life of this widow and her young son.

-In the real world, he became an LGBTQ Icon after Netflix mistakenly listed it under the LGBT Movie subgenre.
-In the movie, he is the character in a pop-up book way too scary for a 6-year-old child.
+Mister Babadook transcended from the movie screen, in the real world, back when Tumblr was still relevant, he became an LGBTQ Icon after Netflix mistakenly listed it under the LGBT Movie subgenre.